Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals' 4.72 team ERA ranks 23rd among all league pitching staffs.
+- The Cardinals have a 4.71 team ERA that ranks 23rd among all league pitching staffs.

-- The Cardinals surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 151 home runs (1.1 per game), the third-fewest in the league.

-- Rom (0-2) gets the starting nod for the Cardinals in his fourth start of the season.
-He has a 7.24 ERA in 13 2/3 innings pitched, with 11 strikeouts.
+- Thompson (4-5) gets the starting nod for the Cardinals in his sixth start of the season.
+He's put together a 3.91 ERA in 46 2/3 innings pitched, with 53 strikeouts.

-- In his most recent time out on Saturday against the Pittsburgh Pirates, the left-hander tossed 4 2/3 innings, giving up three earned runs while surrendering five hits.
+- In his most recent appearance on Sunday, the left-hander tossed seven innings against the Pittsburgh Pirates, giving up three earned runs while surrendering seven hits.

-- In three games this season, the 23-year-old has put up a 7.24 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .310 to opposing hitters.
+- The 25-year-old has put up an ERA of 3.91, with 10.4 strikeouts per nine innings, in 21 games this season.
+Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.